hpc/pavilion2/docs/tests/results.rst

                 # Get an average of the speeds across all nodes
                 avg_speed: "avg(n.*.speeds)"

-                # Find outliers that are more 3.0 standard deviations from
+                # Find, outliers that are more 3.0 standard deviations from
                 # the mean of the speeds.
 See the function documentation
                 # for more info.
                 speed_outliers: "outliers(n.*.speeds, keys(n), 3.0)"